 minion friend Lilith when I had to use them in the middle of the night.

-R2-KT was also at the convention.
 R2-KT was created by the R2 Builders after the death of Albin Johnson’s daughter Katie from brain cancer.
 It was her wish to have a pink version of R2-D2.
 R2-KT was inducted as an actual character in the Star Wars universe when she appeared in the series Clone Wars.
 Today, R2-KT travels the country to entertain children, raise awareness of pediatric cancer, and raise money for such charities as Make-A-Wish and Children’s Cancer Fund.

-On a personal note, one of the most meaningful things that happened to me during StellarCon was during the “Westerns in Space” panel.
-I love Westerns, maybe more than I love Science Fiction or Fantasy.
+I was asked why I loved Firefly and Serenity during the “Westerns in Space” panel, and the obvious answer is that I love Westerns, maybe more than I love Science Fiction or Fantasy.
 Seriously.
 “The Good, the Bad and the Ugly” is one of my favorite movies.
 “Have Gun Will Travel” is one of my favorite TV shows.
 “Red Dead Redemption” is one of my favorite video games.
 Westward I, II and III are my favorite PC games (and playing Westward IV is the only thing that would make me abandon my Linux OS, at least for a few hours).

 ~ J.L.
 Hilton

 Connect, support, comment or contact the author here